My personal journey to liberalization

 My relationship with sex stems all the way back to 2nd grade.
 I was 6 years old and attended a small co-ed private school in the Greater Manila Area.

 I had classmates who used to fool around quite frequently inside one of the cubicles at the girls’ comfort room.
 I was pretty much obsessed with watching them from the cubicle beside where they hid.

 I could pinpoint specific milestones — should I even call them that?
 Maybe, periods of sexual awakening? — when I learned and discovered more about something that was very much taboo in Philippine culture.

-I just knew that it was wrong and forbidden.
+My parents are anti-confrontational and we never had the “sex talk.”
+I just knew that anything sexual was wrong and forbidden.

-Unfortunately, for me, I absolutely love sex.
+Unfortunately, for me, I felt passionate about the topic.
 That led me through a complicated and winding journey which I explored all on my own.